SUNET/simone/README.md

 ![SimOne Logo](/images/logo.png)

 Base container for SimOne.
 SimOne is a simple simulator for REST and FEED based services.

+This projects builds a jar that constitutes core simulator functionality and is meant to be included in a war that is built by the final simulator.
+The projects also provides a Docker image that is meant to be used as a base for the final simulator Docker image.

 See [SimOne-Example](https://github.com/SUNET/simone-example) for a simple demonstration of how to build a simulator.

 ## Build